-'A Complete Joy': George H.W.
-Bush Enjoys Private Hamilton Concert in First Sighting Since Hospitalization
+George H.W.
+Bush Hoped to See Hamilton with His Wife; Today the Cast Treated Him to Private Concert

 “He held her hand all day today and was at her side when [she] left this good earth,” Becker said of the day Mrs. Bush passed away.

 The former president was hospitalized on April 23, less than 24 hours after laying his wife to rest.
-At the time, he was in intensive care for “an infection that spread to his blood,” Bush’s spokesman, Jim McGrath, said in a statement obtained by PEOPLE.
+At the time, he was in intensive care for “an infection that spread to his blood,” Bush’s spokesman said in a statement obtained by PEOPLE.

 McGrath later released a statement announcing Bush’s discharge from the hospital on May 4, saying, “His doctors report he is doing well and is happy to return home.”